 DHMC is located in Lebanon, New Hampshire.
 DHMC is the regional academic medical center where faculty and trainees of Geisel School of Medicine at Dartmouth provide direct care to patients from throughout New England.

-The Department of Psychiatry maintains an outpatient practice in child and adult services and manages the hospital's psychiatric inpatient and partial hospitalization units.
+The Department of Psychiatry maintains an outpatient practice in child and adult intervention services, embedded psychiatric services, neuropsychological services, and psychiatric inpatient and intensive outpatient programming.
 Psychiatric emergency services are provided through the hospital's emergency department.
-The Department of Psychiatry also provides a neuropsychology service and a behavioral medicine service.
 Approximately 10,000 patients per year receive some type of service from one of the Department's units at DHMC.
 Approximately 4,000 adults and 1,300 children receive outpatient medication management and psychotherapy per year.
-Approximately 650 patients are seen per year within the Department's Neuropsychology service.
+Approximately 1100 patients are seen per year within the Department's Neuropsychology service.

 Interns in all tracks spend approximately half of their training year providing services to the DHMC population.
 DHMC is also considered the academic home of the internship program, and serves at the educational hub for the program.
 Interns complete their didactic training elements at DHMC as well.